secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 HTML, PDF amd Markdown.
 These allow the user to convert the CSAF document into different formats.
 As a configuration option at least, the company logo is available and a template.
 The Contractor must create a template.
-It must be possible to adapt a template as required.
+It must be possible to adapt the template as required.
-Detailed documentation is required for this purpose.

 #### Validation of CSAF Documents